Skip to main content

 The DELPHI Initiative offers multiple training opportunities throughout the year.
 To date, we have offered workshops on Unix, Git, Python, and R.

-Please look for save the date announcements for our upcoming workshops below!
+Please see our upcoming workshops below!

 These courses are open to all faculty, staff, postdocs, and graduate students.
 Please make sure to register ahead of time using the links below.
 There is a unique link for each course, so if interested in attending multiple courses you will need to click each individual course link.
 Please also note, all courses are being held in-person and participants must bring a laptop to all courses.